ocaml/ocaml.org/data/tutorials/language/0lg_09_env.md

 - : string = "hello world"
 ```

-Asking whether `space_cat` is a binary function makes sense.
-Morally, it takes two parameters: the strings that are sandwiching the space character.
-Syntactically, the call `space_cat ("hello", "world")` looks pretty much like a function call in high school maths or in a spreadsheet application.
+Asking whether `space_cat` is a binary function or not makes sense.
+Morally, it takes two parameters: the two strings that are sandwiching the space character.
+Wrapped as a pair, they are a single piece of data, so `space_cat` has a single parameter.
+But it is the elements of that pair that are relevant, not the pair as a whole.
+So morally `space_cat` is a binary function.
+Syntactically, the call `space_cat ("hello", "world")` looks pretty much like a function call in high school maths or a spreadsheet application, both having two parameters: `"hello"` and `"pair"`.

-However, from an OCaml perspective, `space_cat` takes a single parameter, which is a pair.

 ### Currying and Uncurrying